-58. During witnessed audits, will Regulatory Authorities prompt AO's in identifying nonconformities?
+56. During witnessed audits, will Regulatory Authorities prompt AO's in identifying nonconformities?
 (There is concern that the potential negative influence by RA on an AO)

-The RAs will not interfere in the way an Auditing Organization (AO) conducts audits.
-The Medical Device Single Audit Program (MDSAP) is intended to allow competent auditors from MDSAP recognized AOs to conduct a single audit of a medical device manufacturer's quality management system in compliance with the requirements of the medical device regulatory authorities (RA) participating in the MDSAP program.
+The RAs will not interfere in the way an AO conducts its audit.
+The MDSAP is intended to allow competent auditors from MDSAP recognized AOs to conduct a single audit of a medical device manufacturer's quality management system in compliance with the requirements of the RAs participating in the MDSAP program.
 For this purpose, the RA's will ensure, by periodical assessment, including the witnessing of audits of manufacturers conducted by AOs, that AOs are applying the MDSAP audit model and assigning adequate competence to the task.

-59. As a manufacturer, how do I show that I was successfully audited under the MDSAP Pilot?
+57. As a manufacturer, how do I show that I was successfully audited under the MDSAP?

-Upon successful completion of an initial audit or re-audit, an Auditing Organization will issue certification documents including a reference to the MDSAP, that will state compliance to ISO 13485:2003 and the applicable Medical Device Regulations from each jurisdiction that were used as audit criteria.
+Upon successful completion of an initial audit or re-audit, an Auditing Organization will issue certification documents including a reference to the MDSAP that will state compliance to ISO 13485: and the applicable Medical Device Regulations from each jurisdiction that were used as audit criteria.

-60. If a manufacturing site is already under regulatory action with a participating Regulatory Authority, can they participate in the MDSAP Pilot?
+58. If a manufacturing site is already under regulatory action with a participating Regulatory Authority, can they participate in the MDSAP?

-If a manufacturer is currently subject to regulatory action from one of the participating Regulatory Authorities then the manufacturer should consult with the RA about their eligibility for an MDSAP audit prior to resolution of the action.
+If a manufacturer is currently subject to regulatory action from one of the participating Regulatory Authorities, then the manufacturer should consult with the RA about their eligibility for an MDSAP audit prior to resolution of the action.
 There are no exclusion criteria regardless of the past audit/inspection history, and regardless of the type of medical devices manufactured by the organization.
 Nevertheless, if a manufacturer had a previously unfavorable inspection by a participating Regulatory Authority, this Regulatory Authority may still choose to conduct a follow-up inspection.
 For example, this is the case with inspections conducted by the U.S. FDA.
+ANVISA will not use MDSAP audit reports from manufacturers where the result of ANVISA's previous inspection was considered unsatisfactory and therefore the manufacturer had the certification submission denied.
+In such cases ANVISA will start using the MDSAP reports only after a new ANVISA inspection with a satisfactory result.

-61. What happens to a Manufacturer when the AO recognition is revoked?
+59. What happens to a Manufacturer when the AO recognition is revoked?

-The impact of a cessation of recognition, or the revocation of the authorization to audit, under the MDSAP Pilot may affect a large number of manufacturers.
-During the MDSAP Pilot, the participation in the program is strictly voluntary.
+The impact of a cessation of recognition or the revocation of the authorization to audit, under the MDSAP may affect a large number of manufacturers.
 The event should not directly affect any existing marketing authorization.
 Nevertheless, Regulatory Authorities may need to consider individual or collective transitional arrangements to assure existing or potential public health risks are mitigated.